-One of our directors, John Neis, is a managing director of Venture Investors LLC, which beneficially owns approximately 23% of our common stock.
+One of our directors, John Neis, is a managing director of Venture Investors LLC, which beneficially owns approximately 20% of our common stock.

-Jamey Weichert, our Chief Scientific Officer, director, shareholder and principal founder of Cellectar, is a faculty member at the University of Wisconsin-Madison (U. Wisc.).
-During the year ended December 31, 2011, we made contributions totaling \$206,500 to U. Wisc. for use towards unrestricted research activities.
+Jamey Weichert, our Chief Scientific Officer and principal founder of Cellectar, and a director and shareholder of the Company, is a faculty member at the University of Wisconsin-Madison (U. Wisc.).
+During the year ended December 31, 2012, the Company made contributions to UW totaling \$269,000 for use towards unrestricted research activities and paid UW of approximately \$349,000 for costs associated with clinical trial and other research agreements.
+The Company made contributions to the UW of \$206,500 for use towards unrestricted research activities during the year ended December 31, 2011.